rlweber23/ASE_h5ad_filtering/README.md

 This is a reference repository for two publication scripts that generate allele-specific expression (ASE) AnnData outputs from concatenated-genome snRNA-seq alignments.

-The repository is intentionally simple: it focuses on explaining what each script does and how to run it directly.

 ## Simple layout